Frequently asked questions

 Admitted students

-Bachelor's and Master's degree students get the admission offers in April.
+Bachelor's and Master's degree students get the admission offers in March/April (depending on the year in question).
 After receiving an admission offer, you need to

-- Accept the study place at Studyinfo by the deadline given in your letter (if you receive a scholarship, the deadline is in April; if you do not receive a scholarship, the deadline is in July).
+- Accept the study place at Studyinfo by the deadline given in your letter, most likely in July.
+For master's degree applicants who are liable to pay tuition fees, there is a specific deadline to get an Early Bird discount.
 Note that you may accept only one offer of admission to a study programme leading to a higher education degree in Finland in education that begins in the same academic term, and it is not possible to alter the confirmation once done at Studyinfo.

 - Pay the possible tuition fee by 31 July according to the instructions in your admission letter.
 If you do not need to pay tuition fees, you can proceed to registration.

-- After accepting the study place (and possible scholarship), you need to register with the University by paying the Student Union membership fee.
+- After accepting the study place, you need to register with the University by paying the Student Union membership fee.
 Registration is possible from around mid-May (for newly admitted students, for students who have deferred their study place registration opens 1 June) and must be done by 31 August at the latest.
 You will receive an e-mail about this with instructions.

 Remember also: